Group15iOS/3-Top-App-Ideas/README.md

  - Search
         User can search for other locations
         User can follow/unfollow another user### Wireframes
+---
+### Navigation

+**Tab Navigation** (Tab to Screen)

+ - Home screen - looking at the feed of pictures with the location
+ - Upload Photo - you can upload a photo of a location
+ - Explore screen - see locations near you will provide details of directions
+ - Profile - see you uploads and comments on uploads as well as people you follow

+**Flow Navigation** (Screen to Screen)

+ - Login/Sign up screen
+   * --> Home
+   * ...
+ - Registration Screen
+   * --> Home
+ - Feed screen
+   * --> User will continue to scroll through the feed
+   * --> Home after posting a picture

+ - Search
+   * --> Will take you to profiles of those who tagged the location you searched

 // TODO: Add Wireframe Images

 ---